 The Seventh Circuit Court of Appeals noted that staff members provided assistance to another hairdresser by wheeling residents to the beauty shop after Kauffman’s resignation – with no evidence that wheelchair assistance created an undue hardship for the employer or reduced the quality of care to other residents.

-The Court found that Petersen Health Care could not ignore Kauffman’s initial request for accommodation, stating that the employer is required to engage in an interactive process to determine the type of accommodation that would be appropriate.
+The court found that her employer could not ignore Kauffman’s initial request for accommodation, stating that the company is required to engage in an interactive process to determine the type of accommodation that would be appropriate.

 What is the Interactive Process for Reasonable Accommodation Requests?

 The interactive process is the collaborative effort between the employer and employee to determine if the employee is able to perform required job functions and if the employer can make a reasonable accommodation for the employee’s disability.